lawsonkeith/Protobot/README.md

 Install the client code on the laptop then the server code on the raspberry pi.
 The Pi needs the Monitor code installing on it too.

 Setup the Pi to boot it's server on startup as with the Monitor webcam device.
 Wire up the Pi as per the attached schematic, power up.
 Then boot the client code, you should be able to control the car and receive haptic feedback off the controller.

+##General installation and usage

+1. Setup the PI wifi
+2. Get XBOX xontroller working in windows
+3. Run linux in a VM, get the controller running in windows then capture it in VMWAREs device capture menu
+4. The LED on the controller should stay the same indicating it's working.
+Check with jstest
+5. Install the client code on the laptop then the server code on the raspberry pi.
+6. Recompile both using make; resolve and dependencies
+7. Get the picamera working over gstreamer
+8. Wire up the Pi as per the attached schematic, power up
+9. Check the IMU works
+10. Set pi to boot automatically
+11. Then run the server then client code, you should be able to control the car and receive haptic feedback off the XBOX controller when the car crashes into walls etc

 ##Limitations